The64thGamer/cheeseepedia/content/wiki/chuck-e-cheese-spring-show-2003.md

 ## Trivia
 - This show uses songs from previous shows as countdowns.
 'Clementine' and 'Oh Susanna' are from {{< wiki-link "Just For Kids Show 2000" >}} and 'Jack & Jill' is from {{< wiki-link "Chuck E's Rockin' Rhymes" >}}.
-- The swirl background shown when the band goes through time first appeared in {{< wiki-link "Awesome Adventure Machine (Show)" >}} during 'Turn The Beat Around'.
+- The swirl background shown when the band goes through time first appeared in the {{< wiki-link "August 1996 Show" >}} during 'Turn The Beat Around'.
 - 'I Love A Piano' and 'Italian Street Song' are programmed on all stages and have puppet footage for Studio C.
 - All of the songs in this show are covers.
 - The beginning of 'The Future Looks Fun To Me' from {{< wiki-link "January 1999" >}} is played briefly in Segment 3.